AI Mark VIII radar: Prior work

 The seminal Daventry Experiment of 1935 proved the basic concept of radar was feasible and led to the rapid formation of the Air Ministry Experimental Station (AMES) at Bawdsey Manor to develop them.
 The AMES team's primary concern was the development and deployment of the Chain Home (CH) system, providing early warning for raids approaching the UK.
 As the team grew, the work diversified, and by 1938 there were a number of teams working on other projects as well.

 One of the first of these side efforts came about due to Henry Tizard's concerns about the potential effectiveness of Chain Home.
 He believed that the Luftwaffe would suffer so stiffly at the hands of the RAF's ground-controlled intercept system that they would switch to the night bombing role.
 At night, a fighter pilot could see a target at perhaps 1000 yards, an accuracy Chain Home and its associated Dowding system could not provide.
 Tizard's concerns were later brought up by Robert Watson-Watt at a round-table meeting at the Crown and Castle pub.
 "Taffy" Bowen offered to take up development of a new system able to be installed in aircraft to close the distance between CH direction and visual range at night.

 Due to the physics of radio transmission, antennas have to be about as long as the wavelength of the radio signal to achieve reasonable gain.
 The half-wave dipole, with two poles each about one-quarter the length of the signal, is a particularly common solution.
 CH operated at anywhere from 10 m to 50 m depending on the version, meaning antennas would have to be at least 5 to 10 m long, which made it totally impractical for use on an aircraft.
 Bowen started development of a new system operating at shorter wavelengths, first at 6.7 m following work by the British Army, and then finally settling on 1.5 m, the practical limit of available technology.
-This became known as Airborne Interception radar (AI), and was the primary focus of Bowen's work from 1936 to 1940.
+This became known as aircraft interception (AI) radar, and was the primary focus of Bowen's work from 1936 to 1940.

 While testing an early 1.5 m set the team failed to detect any aircraft, but easily picked out large objects like cranes and ships at nearby wharves.
 Further experiments demonstrated the ability to pick up ships at sea, leading to a live demonstration where the team was able to track down Royal Navy capital ships in terrible weather.
 This led to immediate interest on behalf of RAF Coastal Command which saw this as a way to find enemy ships and U-boats, and by the British Army, which was interested in using the radars to direct fire against shipping in the English Channel.
 Work on the system for AI use largely ended.